Skip to main content

 Over time, this changes how you research.
 You become more willing to capture sources that are "probably useful" rather than only saving the ones that are "definitely important."
 This broader capture means fewer missed references, better coverage of your topic, and a richer notebook for NotebookLM's AI to work with.

-NotebookLM Tools adds eight distinct actions to your browser's right-click context menu.
+NotebookLM Tools adds seven distinct actions to your browser's right-click context menu.
 Each one is designed for a specific capture scenario you encounter while browsing.

-Right-click anywhere on a web page and select this option to import the full page content as a new source in your active NotebookLM notebook.
+Right-click anywhere on a web page and select this option to import the current page as a new source in NotebookLM.

 This is the most commonly used action — the one-click equivalent of copying the URL, opening NotebookLM, and pasting it into the source import dialog.